Acupuncture for Chemotherapy-Induced Peripheral Neuropathy

 If you are currently taking anti-neuropathy medications like gabapentin, pregabalin, duloxetine, or glutamine, you will need to stop taking them to participate in this trial.

-Is acupuncture safe for treating chemotherapy-induced peripheral neuropathy?
+What prior data suggests that acupuncture is safe for preventing chemotherapy-induced peripheral neuropathy?

 Jun Mao, MD, MSCE